archlinux/alpm/resources/docs/src/faq.md

 Our plan is to:

 - further improve the documentation of the Arch Linux packaging ecosystem,
+- write more lint rules,
+- write further libraries and command line interfaces for package creation, as well as system and repository handling,
 - help integrate ALPM into further projects,
 - and extend the Python bindings.